 This trope is in play when a work or character is loaded with such absurd/extreme examples of "masculine" stereotypes that you pass into parody.
 It is, simply, badass made silly.

 Works with testosterone poisoning are often intentional parodies; characters can contract it accidentally far more easily.

-Beware, this trope is not Rated M for Manly brought Up to Eleven : this is about works that parody manliness, or play it for laughs, by taking it to the extreme.
+While the trope Rated M for Manly employs many motifs, it is first and foremost a celebratory trope played straight: Testosterone Poisoning is about works that parody manliness, or play it for laughs, by taking it to the extreme.

 Some works which start out as Rated M for Manly can cross over into Testosterone Poisoning territory later; two fairly reliable indicators that it's got a case of Testosterone Poisoning are the presence of the phrase "Are you man enough for...", or something in a similar vein; and a direct statement that the product or work is "not for women".

 The Darwin Awards website uses the term to describe people who died attempting to pull off absurdly masculine stunts — the sort of things that would end up on this trope page.
 It was even used in the title for one death where a man lopped his own head off with a chainsaw in an attempt to "prove" to his friend that he was tougher.

 - Rated M for Manly: where appeal to masculinity doesn't reach parody stages

 - Memetic Badass: where the masculine aspects have reached memetic standards, whether or not they really exist.